colin353/lwlab-n-way-wire-harness/README.md

 According to http://literator.colin.merkel.is/do7uO, the clearance will be `-4 mm` before removing `6 mm` of shoulder on the 50 K stage (stage 3).
 But this is making a number of simplifying assumptions about the geometry.
 It may also be necessary to change the geometry of the previous stage.
 Finally, rather than building a faceplate, it may make sense to use the entire 8-inch outer flange as the basis for Stage 5, reducing the room required for bolts.

+## Development Log

+### February 18th

+*Stage 3*:
+- increased width by 1.5 inches to accomodate 7 SQUID cards
+- filleted outer edges to afford 1.85 mm of radial clearance to the ISO200 flange
+- potential issue: minimum aluminum thickness reaches 1 mm, may be difficult to machine
+- potential issue: 1.85 mm clearance may be too tight of a tolerance: it is comparable to the thermal contraction of Al

+*Stage 4*:
+- expanded to fit with the new size of stage 3

 LWLab 4-way wire harness
 ========================